Botanica Motif

-Setting aside Final Parenting Orders
+Setting Aside Final Parenting Orders

 It is often the case that parties enter into final parenting Orders when children are young and over the subsequent years, for a multitude of reasons, a party may feel that those Orders are no longer serving the best interests of the children and seek to change those Orders.
 The difficulty then faced by that party is that the Court is hesitant to reopen final parenting Orders due in large to recognition of the multi-faceted and serious detriment suffered by children who are subject to litigation.

 Accordingly, the Court’s position is that children should be exposed to as little litigation as possible such that in order to reopen final parenting Orders a party must satisfy the Court that there has been a significant change in circumstances since the final Orders were made.
-The precedent for this threshold test is found in the Full Court of the Family Court of Australia’s decision in Rice v Asplund.
+The precedent for this threshold test is found in the Full Court of the Family Court of Australia’s decision in Rice v Asplund

 In May 2024, amendments were made to the Family Law Act 1975 that effectively legislated the threshold test the Court had previously been applying from Rice v Asplund.
 Section 65DAAA of the Act now provides that a Court must not reconsider a final parenting order unless: